Valentine’s Day is here, and retailers say it’ll be one for the record books.

 The shopping spree will cut across several categories, including candy, flowers, cards, jewelry and more.
 Making sure shelves overflow with those Valentine’s Day necessities is a team effort, and many of the largest players have a footprint in the Sunshine State.

 Those grabbing something sweet, whether candy hearts or a box of fine chocolates, will likely be doing Florida’s agriculture industry a favor.
 Sugar, after all, is one of Florida’s most prized exports.

 Flowers are another Valentine’s Day staple.
 While the Florida Wildflower Foundation may not play a hand in stocking stores with roses, they do a lot to ensure Florida’s native wildflowers stick around for all to enjoy.
 They no longer have lobbyists on retainer, but Floridians can help support their efforts by picking up a specialty license plate next time they’re up for renewal.

-For many, the most convenient place to pick one up is Target, especially since the national chain will also have plenty of candy and flowers on the shelf, allowing Floridians to work through their checklist without crisscrossing the town — thanks in part to Target’s team of lobbyists crisscrossing the Capitol Complex.
+For many, the most convenient place to pick one up is Target, especially since the national chain also will have plenty of candy and flowers on the shelf, allowing Floridians to work through their checklist without crisscrossing the town — thanks in part to Target’s team of lobbyists crisscrossing the Capitol Complex.